JPvRiel/conky-seamod/README.md

 ### by JPvRiel

-Fixes
+Fixes:

 - `border_outer_margin` can be adjusted without breaking the alignment of rings.
-- now runs on Ubuntu 16.04 LTS with Gnome 3.18 using `dock` or `normal` window type and hints.
+- now runs on Ubuntu 16.04 / 18.04 LTS with Gnome 3.18 / 3.28 using `dock` or `normal` window type and hints.

-Changes/enhancements
+Changes/enhancements:

 - gracefully accommodates switching between wired and wireless.
 NET section shows info for wired (eth0) else wireless (wlan0) info is shown.
 - `own_window_argb_value` conifg option for background and semi-transparency settings.